soil-initiative/stacks/proposals/stacks/Overview.md

 ### Stack Creation

-One of our invariants is that a `stackref` always references an *attached* stack.
+One of our invariants is that a `stackref` always references a *complete* stack.
 That is, if one were to walk the stack from the leaf, one would always reach a special *grounding* frame created by the host.
 This grounding frame is responsible in particular for handling traps, whether by terminating the thread executing the trapping stack or by moving to the next event in the queue or by reporting an error and so on.
 The point is, only the host can create grounding frames, and the semantics of these grounding frames depend on context, so we provide no means to create stack references out of thin air.